 Well, isn’t that just comforting.

 Here are the pertinent facts: the Charlotte School of Law was founded in 2006.
 It was provisionally accredited by the ABA in 2008, and fully accredited in 2011.
 If you aren’t familiar with the concept of ABA accreditation, here’s what you need to know: A law school is sort of like a lawyer.
 If you’re unaccredited, then essentially you aren’t a lawyer unless your state says otherwise.
-If you’re provisionally accredited, you have a limited practice certificate that lets you act like a lawyer, but not yet be a lawyer.
+If you’re provisionally accredited, you have a limited practice certificate that lets you act like a lawyer, but not yet be a lawyer although you might start looking into jobs for law school graduates to help you get on your way.
 If you’re fully accredited, you’ve passed the bar.
 Considering that only Alabama, California, Connecticut, Georgia, Massachusetts, West Virginia, and Tennessee allow you to sit for the bar exam without attending an ABA accredited law school (although Vermont, Virginia, Washington, and Wyoming, plus New York, allow you to “read the law”), this is a Big Deal.
 All in all, out of the 50 states, 39 require that you attend an ABA accredited school to be a lawyer.
 Notably, North Carolina is not one of those states that made exceptions for state, but not ABA, accredited schools.

 Provisional accreditation occurs after a year or so, and allows a school to graduate students as if they were fully accredited.
 After three years, a school can apply to be fully accredited.
 Here, the ABA has a decent guide for this process.
 What’s important to know, though, is that accreditation is a big fucking deal.
 Schools that are denied provisional accreditation often shut down because their students flee elsewhere.
 Schools that are denied full accreditation do the same, and for the same reason.
 Law school costs a lot of money, and there’s no sense in going if afterwards you can’t practice law.